Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### Data structures

 Convex provides a powerful set of data structures as part of the CVM.
-In fact, one reasons Convex performs so well is due to the power of the data structures.
+In fact, one of the reasons Convex performs so well is due to the power of the data structures.

-All Convex data structures are *immutable* - functions which make a change to a data structure actually create a new data structure.
-There are some clever tricks which mean that most of the data in large data structures doens't need to be cloned, which makes this extremely fast.
+All Convex data structures are *immutable* - functions that make a change to a data structure actually create a new data structure.
+There are some clever tricks that mean that most of the data in large data structures don't need to be cloned, which makes this extremely fast.

 #### Vectors